frodosamoa/dotfiles/README.md

 1. run the `./init.sh` script located in this repository. this adds a few lines to your `~/.bash_profile` which will link together the `.bash_profile` file located in this directory (which makes use of all the scripts located in `/bash`). this also copies over an `.inputrc` file to your home directory.

+# macOS defaults

+you can run the `./install/macos.sh` for some sensible mac defaults when you get a new machine.

 ## thanks

 [@mathiasbynes](https://github.com/mathiasbynens) for his [dotfiles](https://github.com/mathiasbynens/dotfiles).